 Eclectus Parrot Lifespan (How Long Does Eclectus Parrot Live?)

-Last Updated on July 16, 2023 by Ali Shahid
+Last Updated on December 27, 2023 by Ali Shahid

-Eclectus parrot lifespan in Captivity
+Eclectus Parrot Lifespan in Captivity

-Eclectus parrots have a shorter lifespan in captivity, with some sources saying they only live 30 years.
+Eclectus parrots have a shorter lifespan in captivity, around 30 years.
 However, some experts believe this species may live as long as 50 to 75 years.
+According to The animal aging and longevity database, a specimen at the San Diego Zoo lived for 28.5 years.
 In the four years before its death, it stopped reproducing.

 There have been reports that these parrots are capable of living for up to 40.8 years in captivity, but this has not been confirmed.

 Eclectus parrot lifespan in the wild